qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 The Copyright Label dialog is almost identical to the :ref:`title_label_decoration` dialog.

-Difference are:
+Differences are:

-* you can not select a :guilabel:`Background bar color`.
+* you can not set a :guilabel:`Background bar color`.
 * the default :guilabel:`Placement` position of the Copyright Label is :guilabel:`Bottom Right`.

 Select menu option :menuselection:`View --> Decorations --> Copyright Label...` to open the dialog.